 Why is SHarED necessary?

-High impact users (HIU) of EDs suffer some of the most severe health inequalities in the UK.
-HIU and ‘super-users’ are defined as those who attend the ED more than five times and 20 times respectively.
+HIUs are defined as those who attend the Emergency Department (ED) more than five times per year.
+HIUs of UK EDs suffer severe health inequalities and, in England, represent 2% of attendees but account for 11% of attendances.
 They experience exceptionally high rates of mental health problems, learning disability, homelessness, substance misuse, domestic abuse, safeguarding concerns and are often from an ethnic minority background.
 They often attend the ED as they have nowhere else to go.

-The SHarED project aims to provide complete parity of esteem for all patients in the ED through delivery of the personal support plans.
-The plans are co-created by HIU co-ordinators and other relevant professionals from the multidisciplinary team.
-The team work with 10 HIUs at any one time with new individuals being selected through a locally developed triaging tool.
-View the resources for implementation.
+The SHarED project aimed to provide complete parity of esteem for all patients in the ED through delivery of the personal support plans.
+The plans were co-created by HIU co-ordinators and other relevant professionals from the multidisciplinary team.
+The team worked with 10 HIUs at any one time with new individuals being selected through a locally developed triaging tool.
+View the resources for implementation of SHarED.